Emilia-Poleszak/Token_Transfer_API/README.md

 ### App

-To build and start containers open main project directory in termianal and use:
+To build and start containers first make sure to open Docker Desktop.
+Then open main project directory in termianal and use:
 ```
 docker compose -f docker-compose.yml up --build